pawelgrzybek/pawelgrzybek.com/content/posts/2024-03-04-i-am-organising-a-meetup-northamptonshire-dev-club/index.md

 ---
 title: "I am organising a meetup - Northamptonshire Dev Club"
-summary: "The idea behind Northamptonshire Dev Club is to bring local like-minded geeks together, socialise and learn from each other.
-Whether part of an engineering or design team, product manager, or tester, you should find something for yourself."
+summary: "The idea behind Northamptonshire Dev Club is to bring local like-minded geeks together to socialise and learn from each other.
+Whether you're part of an engineering or design team, a product manager, or a tester, you should find something for you."
 ---

 Northampton is a lovely town in central England between London and Birmingham.
 It has a rich culture, great art, a good music scene, and plenty of tech firms.
-Since relocating to Northampton 12 years ago, I have felt the absence of a space for developers to hang out, socialise, and share knowledge.
-I don't know what I am doing, but I am organising a meetup and hope to change it 🙈
+Since relocating to Northampton 12 years ago, I've felt the absence of a space for developers and people into tech to hang out, socialise, and share knowledge.
+I've never done this before and don't really know what I am doing, but let's go!
+I'm organising a meetup in the hope of change 🙈

 {{< figure
   src="logo.jpg"